Montgomery County Theft Crime Lawyers

 Defending Clients Facing Theft Charges in Norristown & Beyond

 At Solomon, Berschler, Campbell & Thomas, P.C., we understand the stakes you face and are prepared to help you avoid the consequences of a conviction.
-Our experienced trial lawyers are dedicated to helping clients avoid the consequences of theft crime convictions.
+Our experienced trial lawyers are dedicated to assisting clients to avoid the consequences of theft crime convictions.

 What is Theft?